Coups Are Old Hat to U.S. Saigon Families

 to pick up my dangly earrings

-and the proprietor was stuffing all his gold in the safe
+ing all his gold in the safe

 and screaming it's another

-coup ," the wife of a Navy
+coup," the wife of a Navy

 lieutenant said.
 "Well, give